aimms/documentation/cloud/tasks.rst

 1. Create/Interrupt/Delete operations require that user to have ``Read`` and ``Execute`` permissions on that app.
 2. Retrieve operations require that user to have ``Read`` permissions on that app.

+**Interrupting a task**

+1. interrupt-solve: interrupting the solves that are running within the tasks.
+This can be achieved by sending ``"setstatus": "interrupt-solve"`` message to DEX in the body of the PUT request.
+As a result, task will be finished early and task status will be 'completed'.
+2. interrupt-execution: interrupting the task execution itself outside of the solve.
+This can be achieved by sending ``"setstatus": "interrupt-execution"`` message to DEX in the body of the PUT request.
+As a result, task execution will be interrupted and task status will be 'failed'.

 **REST Session Idle Time**